Primary Contact Name: Peggy D. Nicholson

-Bill Number: SB 257 - WIN!
+Bill Number: SB 635

 Type of Reform

-From Push Out to Lock Up: North Carolina’s Accelerated School-to-Prison Pipeline
+From Push Out to Lock Up: North Carolina’s Accelerated School-to-Prison Pipeline (2013)

-This report (2013) presents a statewide overview of the various segments in North Carolina’s school-to-prison pipeline that move vulnerable students into the court system: underfunded schools, harsh discipline, increased policing of school hallways and a lack of adequate intervention programs or alternative education placements.
+This report presents a statewide overview of the various segments in North Carolina’s school-to-prison pipeline that move vulnerable students into the court system: underfunded schools, harsh discipline, increased policing of school hallways and a lack of adequate intervention programs or alternative education placements.
 The final section of the report proposes four recommendations to begin dismantling the school-to-pipeline: 1.
 Raise the age of juvenile court jurisdiction from 16 to 18 for youth who commit misdemeanor offenses; 2.
-Implement evidence based reforms to ensure equitable treatment for all students in North Carolina; 3.
-Improve data collection and reporting requirements to better inform school administrators, parents and policymakers; and 4.
+Implement evidence-based reforms to ensure equitable treatment for all students in North Carolina; 3.
+Improve data collection and reporting requirements to better inform school administrators, parents, and policymakers; and 4.
 Establish a legislative task force on school discipline policies.

-Cost-Benefit Analysis of Raising the Age of Juvenile Jurisdiction in North Carolina
+Cost-Benefit Analysis of Raising the Age of Juvenile Jurisdiction in North Carolina (2011)